Cube-OS/cubeOS/docs/faq-troubleshooting.rst

 If you're using Windows 7 SP1, make sure you are using the :ref:`correct version of Windows PowerShell <powershell>`.

-I've tried other steps here, but my Kubos Vagrant image is still behaving weirdly.
+I've tried other steps here, but my CubeOS Vagrant image is still behaving weirdly.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Try logging out and restarting the VM using the ``vagrant reload`` command.